eyeseast/moby-dick/chapters/002_extracts.md

 “Mad with the agonies he endures from these fresh attacks, the infuriated Sperm Whale rolls over and over; he rears his enormous head, and with wide expanded jaws snaps at everything around him; he rushes at the boats with his head; they are propelled before him with vast swiftness, and sometimes utterly destroyed....
 It is a matter of great astonishment that the consideration of the habits of so interesting, and, in a commercial point of view, so important an animal (as the Sperm Whale) should have been so entirely neglected, or should have excited so little curiosity among the numerous, and many of them competent observers, that of late years, must have possessed the most abundant and the most convenient opportunities of witnessing their habitudes.” —Thomas Beale’s History of the Sperm Whale, 1839.

 “The Cachalot” (Sperm Whale) “is not only better armed than the True Whale” (Greenland or Right Whale) “in possessing a formidable weapon at either extremity of its body, but also more frequently displays a disposition to employ these weapons offensively and in manner at once so artful, bold, and mischievous, as to lead to its being regarded as the most dangerous to attack of all the known species of the whale tribe.” —Frederick Debell Bennett’s Whaling Voyage Round the Globe, 1840.

+<pre xml:space="preserve"> October 13.
+“There she blows,” was sung out from the mast-head.
+“Where away?” demanded the captain.
+“Three points off the lee bow, sir.”
+“Raise up your wheel.
+Steady!”
+“Steady, sir.”
+“Mast-head ahoy!
+Do you see that whale now?”
+“Ay ay, sir!
+A shoal of Sperm Whales!
+There she blows!
+There she breaches!”
+“Sing out! sing out every time!”
+“Ay Ay, sir!
+There she blows! there—there—<i>thar</i> she blows—bowes—bo-o-os!”
+“How far off?”
+“Two miles and a half.”
+“Thunder and lightning! so near!
+Call all hands.” —<i>J. Ross Browne’s Etchings of a Whaling Cruize</i>.
+1846. </pre>

 “The Whale-ship Globe, on board of which vessel occurred the horrid transactions we are about to relate, belonged to the island of Nantucket.” —“Narrative of the Globe Mutiny,”by Lay and Hussey survivors.
 A.D.1828.